obnam-mirror/obnam2/obnam.md

 arrow from DB3.s right 60% then down 70% then right 100% then down 30%
 C7: file "data" big big "chunk 7" big big
 ~~~

+## On SFTP versus HTTPS

+Obnam1 supported using a standard SFTP server as a backup repository,
+and this was a popular feature.
+This section argues against supporting
+SFTP in Obnam2.

+The performance requirement for network use means favoring protocols
+such as HTTPS, or even QUIC, rather than SFTP.

+SFTP works on top of SSH.
+SSH provides a TCP-like abstraction for
+SFTP, and thus multiple SFTP connections can run over the same SSH
+connection.
+However, SSH itself uses a single TCP connection.
+If that
+TCP connection has a dropped packet, all traffic over the SSH
+connections, including all SFTP connections, waits until TCP
+re-transmits the lost packet and re-synchronizes itself.

+With multiple HTTP connections, each on its own TCP connection, a
+single dropped packet will not affect other HTTP transactions.
+Even
+better, the new QUIC protocol doesn't use TCP.

+The modern Internet is to a large degree designed for massive use of
+the world wide web, which is all HTTP, and adopting QUIC.
+It seems
+wise for Obnam to make use of technologies that have been designed
+for, and proven to work well with concurrency and network problems.

+Further, having used SFTP with Obnam1, it is not always an easy
+protocol to use.
+Further, if there is a desire to have controlled
+sharing of parts of one client's data with another, this would require
+writing a custom SFTP service, which seems much harder to do than
+writing a custom HTTP service.
+From experience, a custom HTTP service
+is easy to do.
+A custom SFTP service would need to shoehorn the
+abstractions it needs into something that looks more or less like a
+Unix file system.

+The benefit of using SFTP would be that a standard SFTP service could
+be used, if partial data sharing between clients is not needed.
+This
+would simplify deployment and operations for many.
+However, it doesn't
+seem important enough to warrant the implementation effort.

+Supporting both HTTP and SFTP would be possible, but also much more
+work and against the desire to keep things simple.

+## On "btrfs send" and similar constructs

+The btrfs and ZFS file systems, and possibly others, have a way to
+mark specific states of the file system and efficiently generate a
+"delta file" of all the changes between the states.
+The delta can be
+transferred elsewhere, and applied to a copy of the file system.
+This
+can be quite efficient, but Obnam won't be built on top of such a
+system.

+On the one hand, it would force the use of specific file systems:
+Obnam would no be able to back up data on, say, an ext4 file system,
+which seems to be the most popular one by far.

+Worse, it also for the data to be restored to the same type of file
+system as where the live data was originally.
+This onerous for people
+to do.

 # File metadata